I have been a work-at-home freelance writer and media professional for 20 years.

 Think graphic design is the at-home career for you?
 Read this post on how to get started, find your first client, build a portfolio and make coin as a graphic designer.

-The medical industry has many opportunities to work from home, including medical billing and coding, case management, telephone triage, clinical research assistants and coordinators, customer service, general administrative support and many others.
+The medical industry has many opportunities to work remotely from home, including medical billing and coding, case management, telephone triage, clinical research assistants and coordinators, customer service, general administrative support and many others.
 Some jobs require special training, a degree or certificate, while others do not.

 The Google Data Analytics Professional Certificate will teach you the skills you need to collect, synthesize and present data for your employer — within six weeks.